 |Foolish or Sharp||Adopt the mantle of the judicious and deceitful combatant|

-Whichever type of fighter you identify yourself with, you should learn to impersonate the others so that you can deceive your opponent and counter them.
+Meyer clearly considers the judicious and deceitful fencer to be the best, but you should learn to impersonate the others so that you can deceive your opponent and counter them.

 - With the sword